priyanshutariyal02/minecraft-clone/README.md

 - **Custom Physics Engine:** A three-phase collision detection and resolution system provides realistic interactions with the world.
 - **Visuals & Lighting:** Features Minecraft resource pack textures, dynamic lighting, and shadow mapping for a realistic look and feel.
 - **Performance Optimizations:** Includes efficient collision detection, instanced rendering, frustum culling, and asynchronous chunk loading to maintain a smooth 60 FPS.
+- **Block Selection Helper:** highlight the block where player focus.

 ## Tech Stack